Tomasvdv/Multi-agent-systems/README.md

 * Failure probability: 0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9,1

+### Results

+### Discussion
+When the core program works as we want it to we have several possible extensions planned for the program.
+It might be interesting to split the current turret agent up into two seperate agents: a radar station that can see and identify planes, but can't shoot at them; and a turret that cannot see or communicate with planes, but is able to shoot at planes and has to rely on the radar station to give it commands.

+Another interesting extension would be to expand on or change the communication protocols it uses and the amount of certainty that a turret needs to have before shooting down a plane.

 #### TCP protocol
 TCP labels its packets (bits of information) with numbers.
 It also uses a deadline before which a packet needs to reach its destination (time-out).
 For each received packet, the sender is notified by means of an acknowledgment.
 If a time-out occurs, no acknoledgment is recheived, on which the source sends another copy of the missing/delayed packet.
 In this way, packets are always assembled in order, without missing packets and in this way the protocol is robust against delays.

-### Results

-### Discussion
-When the core program works as we want it to we have several possible extensions planned for the program.
-It might be interesting to split the current turret agent up into two seperate agents: a radar station that can see and identify planes, but can't shoot at them; and a turret that cannot see or communicate with planes, but is able to shoot at planes.

-We could also make the simulation more dynamic, by including entry fields for maximal number of planes, maximal number of turrets, turret range and size of the world.
-This way the simulation doesn't have to be restarted every time the user wants to change some values.

-Another interesting extension would be to expand on or change the communication protocols it uses and the amount of certainty that a turret needs to have before shooting down a plane.